Academic Catalog

 3 Credits

-Supervised work experience in tax return preparation and tax advocacy that mirrors tax practice in accounting firms.
-Students undertake an intensive course preparing tax forms for individuals and must successfully pass the IRS VITA volunteer tax preparer exam.
-Students then are responsible for maintaining the professional requirements of the established tax practice.
+Prepare tax returns and work in tax advocacy that mirrors tax practice in accounting firms.
+Successfully pass the IRS VITA volunteer tax preparer exam following intensive course.
+Maintain the professional requirements of the established tax practice.
 Tax returns are computerized and electronically filed.
-Students and faculty utilizing collaborative learning strategies provide tax advocacy and disseminate information to taxpayers who have English as a second language.
-Professional skills are emphasized.
-Prerequisites: ACCT 49300 or junior standing with instructor permission.
+Use collaborative learning strategies to provide tax advocacy and disseminate information to taxpayers who have English as a second language.
+Prerequisites: ACCT 49300.
 (S,Y)

 Attributes: SL